machschmitt/linux/Documentation/iio/iio_adc.rst

                                   External +VREF

 The analog signals to **differential bipolar** inputs are also allowed to swing from -VREF to +VREF.
-However, a differential voltage measurement digitizes the voltage level at the positive input (IN+) relative to the negative input (IN-) over the -VREF to +VREF span.
-In other words, a differential channel measures how many volts IN+ is away from IN- (IN+ - IN-).
 If -VREF is below system GND, these are also called differential true bipolar inputs.

 Device tree example of a differential bipolar channel::